Launch It: Mitcham Enterprise Centre

 On 25 January 2018, Launch It opened up their newly refurbished enterprise centre in Mitcham.
 With the help of Moat Homes and United Living, Launch It was able to rejuvenate the centre into business planning, to help accessing funding, to mentoring and digital skills training, there is a wide range of services available, all completely free.
 Siobhain Mcdonagh, the MP for Merton/Mitcham, opened the center.

 Peckham Enterprise Centre

 The Peckham Enterprise centre is Launch It's main centre in South London.
 Opened on 1 April 2016, Peckham has been an innovation for many young entrepreneurs and has proven to be a successful addition to Launch It.
 A partnership between Launch It and Southwark Council, the centre hosts 11 start-up businesses and gives pre-starts a space to work in its hot-desking area.
 The indoor garden contains 7 modified sheds that have been transformed into office spaces.

 Dundee Enterprise Centre

 Launch It Dundee opened in May 2019 right in the heart of Dundee City Centre at Kandahar House.
-Launch It Dundee is a separate charity (charity number – SCO48425), supported in its set-up by the Launch It Trust.
+Launch It Dundee is a separate charity (charity number – SCO48425), supported in its setup by the Launch It Trust.